ayoun8/Final-project/README.md

 # Overview
 We hope you enjoy our project!
-Thank you so much for all of your hard work and help Tiffany!
+Thank you so much for all of your hard work and help, Tiffany!

 ## Which parts are libraries
 None